vdbhb59/hosts/README.md

 ***Android:*** For non-rooted devices, GoodbyeAds can be used with [`DNS66`](https://f-droid.org/en/packages/org.jak_linux.dns66/), [`Blokada`](https://f-droid.org/en/packages/org.blokada.alarm/), [`Personal DNS Filter`](https://www.zenz-solutions.de/personaldnsfilter/) or [`Nebulo`](https://nebulo.app/source).
 The above softwares are free and open-source ad-blockers.

+For rooted devices, one can replace the default **hosts** file with the file of choice from here, after renaming the choice file to "**hosts**".
+Permissions should be **rw-r--r--** / **644**.

-For rooted device, this host file can be used with [`AdAway`](https://f-droid.org/en/packages/org.adaway/), a free and open-source ad-blocker for Android.
+Otherwise, if one does not wish to add it manually, one can use this host file with [`AdAway`](https://f-droid.org/en/packages/org.adaway/), a free and open-source ad-blocker for Android.

 ***Linux:*** An open-source host file manager called [`hBlock`](https://github.com/hectorm/hBlock).